Service Industry Job-Related Injuries

 - Repetitive Stress Injuries

 Nursing aides, janitors, and other support staff frequently perform the same routines and muscle movements as they go about their daily work.
-Over time, joints and muscles can break down and cause painful injuries, making it impossible to work.
+Over time, joints and muscles can break down and cause painful repetitive stress injuries, making it impossible to work.

 - Violence-Related Injuries

 Police officers and security guards may be at risk of violence, including assaults, stabbings, and even gunshot wounds.
 These injuries can be life threatening and require expensive and long-term medical care.

-No matter what type of job you do, if you suffered an on-the-job injury, the attorneys at Fields Law want to help you.
+No matter what type of job you do, if you suffered an on-the-job injury, the workers’ compensation lawyers at Fields Law want to help you.
 There’s no appointment necessary to speak with us – just pick up the phone and call our workplace injury law firm.
 We’re available 24/7 to answer your questions.